LEGAL

 Privacy Notice for California Residents

-Effective Date: January 1, 2023
+Effective Date: August 1, 2024

 This Privacy Notice for California Residents (this “Notice”) supplements the information contained in the SPG Privacy Policy (the “Policy”) and is provided on behalf of Specialty Program Group LLC and its subsidiaries listed here.

-Changes to this Notice
+Updates to this Notice and Accessibility

 Accessibility